msa-em/stem-transfer-of-information/02_analytical_ingredients.md

 :label: probability-density-eq
 J^{\mathrm{det}}_{\bm{r}^{\prime}}(\bm{k}) = \left| \psi^{\mathrm{det}}_{\bm{r}^{\prime}}(\bm{k}) \right|^2,
 :::
-where we have omitted the incoherent integrals resulting from the temporal and spatial partial coherence of the electron source.
+where we have omitted the incoherent integrals resulting from the temporal and spatial partial coherence of the electron source [@https://doi.org/chsgqd].

 Finally, the intensity recorded on a specific detector segment or pixel is given by:
 :::{math}